Kvinesdal: Name

+The municipality (originally the parish) is named after the Kvinesdalen valley (Hvínisdalr).
+The first element of the name comes from the old name for the local Fedafjorden.
+The old name of the fjord was Hvínir.
+The old fjord name comes from the name of the main river, Kvina, which flows into the fjord.
+The old river name, Hvín is derived from the verb hvína which means "to squeal" or "to whistle".
+The last element of the name is dalr which means "valley" or "dale".

+In 1900, the municipality was renamed Liknes.
+This was short-lived, however, and in 1917 the name was changed back to Kvinesdal.
+The new name came from the old Liknes farm (Leiknes).
+The first element comes from the word leikr which means "game" or "sport".
+The last element is nes which means "headland".
+Thus, a headland for games or sports.

 Coat of arms

 The coat of arms was granted on 15 March 1985.
 The official blazon is "Azure a pall engrailed argent" (I blått et sølv gaffelkors dannet ved taggesnitt).
 This means the arms have a blue field (background) and the charge is a Y-shaped figure called a pall with edges that are engrailed.
 The pall has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The blue color in the field and the pall design was chosen to symbolize the meeting of the two local rivers: Kvina and Litleåna which join at the village of Liknes and then flow south together to the Fedafjorden.
 The arms were designed by Truls Nygaard who developed it using ideas by Hans Freddy Larsen and Lars Olsen.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has three parishes (sokn) within the municipality of Kvinesdal.
 It is part of the Lister og Mandal prosti (deanery) in the Diocese of Agder og Telemark.